Motion in One Dimension

 In the present case, the generalized momentum

-This law has a simple geometrical interpretation in the plane motion of a single particle in a center field.
+This law has a simple geometrical interpretation in the plane motion of a single particle in a central field.
 The expression

 Calling this area